Personal life of Clint Eastwood: Divorce from Johnson

-In late 1978, Johnson hired an attorney to file for legal separation from Eastwood.
-Earlier that year she had finally accepted the fact that Locke "was not like any of his affairs of their past."
+In 1978, Johnson retained an attorney to file for legal separation from Eastwood.
+Early that year she had finally accepted the fact that Locke "was not like any of his affairs of their past."
+The legal separation came into effect by a notarized agreement in January 1979.
 Divorce papers, however, would not be filed until May 18, 1984.
-The divorce was finalized on November 19, with Johnson receiving a straight cash payment reported to be between $25 and $30 million.
+The divorce was finalized on November 19, with Johnson receiving a straight cash payment said to be between $20 and $25 million.
+No formal announcement of the divorce, marital separation or legal separation was ever made to the press, just as there had been no public confirmation of Eastwood's romance with Locke until years into its growth.

 For her part, Locke never divorced Gordon Anderson, her lawful husband since 1967.
-Anderson, a sculptor and former stage actor, was gay and resided with his partner in a West Hollywood home purchased by Eastwood.
+Anderson, a sculptor and former stage actor, was gay and resided with his boyfriend John McKee in a West Hollywood home purchased by Eastwood.
 The Locke/Anderson union had always been a marriage of convenience only and was never consummated, according to court testimony.
 Locke said of the unorthodox arrangement: "I truly believed that Clint and I did not need papers to validate the commitments we had made to each other."
+Her husband Anderson kept such a low profile that, over time, reporters would either erroneously refer to their still-legal marriage in the past tense or altogether omit any reference to it.

 Eastwood and Locke reteamed onscreen for The Gauntlet, Every Which Way but Loose, Bronco Billy, Any Which Way You Can and Sudden Impact.
 According to former longtime associate Fritz Manes, Eastwood was devoted to her between 1976 and 1980 at the least, but discreetly kept up several "maintenance relationships" (such as with Tunis) during that period.
-"I marveled at it.
-It was absolute total, blind love," Manes said.
-According to Schickel, the relationship began to disintegrate when Locke chose to remain married to Anderson after Eastwood had divorced Johnson.
-Locke said she would've been willing to divorce Anderson if Eastwood agreed to go to couples therapy with her, but he refused.
+"I marveled at it," Manes said.
+"It was absolute total, blind love."
+According to Schickel, the relationship began to disintegrate when Locke chose to remain married to Anderson for tax purposes after Eastwood had divorced Johnson.
+Locke said she would have been willing to divorce Anderson if Eastwood agreed to go to couples therapy with her, but he refused, despite bemoaning, "She's married to someone who doesn't work.
+So what does that do?
+That makes me the sole provider."
+Locke later counterclaimed that although Eastwood did pay for her husband's house, he "never spent one single penny on any support for Gordon.
+It was I who had always taken care of Gordon from my own earnings."